delph-in/docs/summits/2026/delphin-maintenance_scribenotes.md

 Luis: Some cost associated with having parsing tool publicly available online, department is OK with paying some, probably should be mostly GUI-based and restrict parsing at scale \
 Dan: How can we access parsing at scale?
 There is some desire for this \
 Luis: Grammarium can do this, it’s behind a login.
 Could have a self-hosted machine where non-DELPH-IN people could do this. \
-Dan: We are thinking too small, if people at ACL are interested and want to use it, we should have a stable way for people with no internal knowledge of the system to use the tools \
+Dan: We are thinking too small, if CL people in general are interested and want to use it, we should have a stable way for people with no internal knowledge of the system to use the tools \
 Dan: Places where outside people can have access: Grammarium, Grammary (aimed a little more at grammar writers/linguists).
 What other tools might we need? \
 Luis: Thinks of Grammarium as an outward-facing demo, even though we sometimes use it for more substantial tasks \
 Ann/Emily: Wait for Francis to talk more about this \